niceduckdev/portfolio/src/content/posts/about-me.md

 The other project is an application to manage a smart home that uses [React](https://react.dev/) (and [Pocketbase](https://pocketbase.io)).

-> Right now I am searching for a company where I can do an internship in the last period of this year.
+> I am looking for a company where I can do an internship in the last semester of this year.
->
 > I am really interested in going to a Scandinavian country.
 Please send me a mail at [contact@niceduck.dev](mailto:contact@niceduck.dev) if you have any connections, interest or ideas.